 Students majoring in Computer Science will learn to develop, test, debug, and maintain detailed source code for an array of real-life business applications or for the management of computer and network systems.
-To complete the major, students are required to complete 84 credits for the major, including 76 credits in computer science coursework and 8 credits in math.
-Before declaring a Computer Science major, students must complete the Math requirements and the lower Division core Computer Science sequence, Computer Science I, II, and III, including completing Computer Science I and II with a B or better.
-Students then complete an additional 44 credits of required upper division (300 and above) computer science courses, including the three-term capstone sequence.
+To fulfill the major requirements, students must complete 84 credits, including 76 credits in computer science coursework and 8 credits in math.
+After completion of the Math requirements and the lower division core Computer Science sequence, CS I, II, and III, (including attaining a B grade or better in Computer Science I and II), students then complete an additional 44 credits of required upper division (300 and above) computer science course.
+This includes the three-term capstone sequence.
 In addition, all majors complete another 20 credits of electives, approved by their faculty advisor.
 The curriculum provides students with a core of lower and upper division courses, while allowing them to develop skills in specific areas of interest.

-“CS” majors also have access and ownership of an “open” Computer Science lab, available for all students to explore and apply on their own what they learn in the classroom.
+CS majors also have access to and ownership of an open Computer Science lab, available for all students to explore and to apply on their own what they learn in the classroom.

 If you enjoy computing and wish to develop your logical thinking and problem solving skills, you are a perfect fit for this program.